Day 1: Delhi

 Early morning transfer to Delhi Airport to board your flight for Bhopal.
 On arrival at Bhopal airport terminal, a representative will greet you at the visitor’s lounge.
 You will then drive to Satpura National Park & Tiger Reserve in a private vehicle.
 Upon arrival at Satpura check into your accommodation.
 The total travel time is about three and a half hours.

 This afternoon, you can enjoy canoeing on the river Denwa, which flows right through the national park.
 Paddle quietly along the shore, drifting into little inlets and bays to look for animals drinking at water’s edge and search for water birds hunting in the shallows or crocodiles basking on a riverbank in the sun.
-Away from the hustle of cities, the gentle ride helps you settle nto the unhurried rhythm of the forest.
-Reni Pani Lodge offers you options that include game viewing by jeep, jungle walks, elephant safaris* and safari by boat.
+Away from the hustle of cities, the gentle ride helps you settle into the unhurried rhythm of the forest.
+Reni Pani Lodge offers you options that include game viewing by jeep, jungle walks and safari by boat.
+They do offer elephant -back safaris... please see note below.
 Located in the heart of Satpura National Park, your lodge’s luxurious accommodation is the perfect end to an active day in the wilderness.
 Named after the ‘reni’ tree that grows rampantly in the vicinity, Reni Pani is set in a landscape of teak forests interspersed with agricultural lands, which draw herbivores like sambhar, chital, barking deer, nilgai and occasionally big cat predators.
 The property is also home to a number of bird species and smaller creatures.
 This lodge plays an active role in the preservation of the forest, its wildlife and the local communities depending on them.
 Restoration of the forest and its wildlife, employment for locals and spreading awareness on the importance of conservation have been among the lodge’s primary activities.
 The staff is also working closely with forest officials to promote a completely natural and sustainable experience in the park and reserve.
 The want to secure the long-term sustainability of the forest as well as benefiting the local community and encourage sustainable travel.
 Reni Pani Lodge – Cottage (B,L,D)

 Day 4: Satpura National Park